microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/workbookcomment-post-replies.md

 ## Request body

-In the request body, supply a JSON representation of [workbookCommentReply](../resources/workbookcommentreply.md) object.
+In the request body, supply a JSON representation of a [workbookCommentReply](../resources/workbookcommentreply.md) object.

 ## Response